SystemJargon/filters/README.md

 Powered by [Github actions](https://github.com/features/actions) and [@adguard/hostlist-compiler](https://github.com/AdguardTeam/FiltersCompiler)

-Automate/schedule (cron) a workflow of the many adlists, security lists, annoyance lists etc.
+Automate/schedule (cron) a workflow of the many adlists, security lists, telemetry, annoyance lists etc. via Aggregation.

 Lists are defined in this repo in the [source](source) directory.
 Each list then defined in a JSON file.